Spectral Efficiency of Low Earth Orbit Satellite Constellations: Introduction

 The remainder of the paper is organized as follows.
-Sec.~\ref{sec:SystemModel} describes the system model.
-Sec.~\ref{sec:SingleChanModel} presents a particular regular configuration for satellites and ground terminals along with the spectral efficiency objective for a single-channel network.
-Sec.~\ref{sec:TheoResults} analyzes the spectral efficiency of the regular configuration for both narrowband and wideband scenarios.
-Sec.~\ref{sec:MultiChannel} addresses the channel allocation problem with an arbitrary configuration.
-Sec.~\ref{sec:AssociationMax} discusses how changing link directions from nearest neighbor associations can increase the spectral efficiency.
-Sec.~\ref{sec:NumRes} presents numerical results and concluding remarks are given in Sec.~\ref{sec:Conc}.
+Sec.~\ref{sec:SystemModel} introduces the system model.
+Sec.~\ref{sec:SingleChan} defines the single-channel network and establishes its relevance as a bound.
+Sec.~\ref{sec:RegularConfig} presents the regular configuration for the single-channel network.
+Sec.~\ref{sec:AssociationMax} explores alternative association strategies.
+Sec.~\ref{sec:NumRes} presents numerical results and Sec.~\ref{sec:Conc} concludes the paper and discusses directions for future work.